 What is the VoP calendar?

-Verification of Payee timeline is clear: according to the Instant Payment Regulation, payment service providers PSPs will have to offer VoP to all their customers by early October 2025.
+Payment service providers have to offer VoP to all their customers by October 9th 2025.

 The European Union voted the IPR in March 2024, giving financial institutions some time to develop and implement their VoP system.